lfaoro/Cast/README.md

 *// Cast: verb. throw (something) forcefully in a specified direction.*

-Cast is an agent that lives in your systemâ€™s
+Cast is an agent that lives in your system's
 [Status Menu](https://support.apple.com/en-mt/HT201956).
-Its purpose is to help you share any type of information quickly and easily with a dragâ€™nâ€™drop operation or a keyboard shortcut.
+Its purpose is to help you share any type of information quickly and easily with a drag'n'drop operation or a keyboard shortcut.

 Cast will seamlessly figure out the type of information you wish to share and